A Variational Principle for Discrete Integrable Systems: Introduction

 \section{Introduction}

-It is a notion going back to the 1600s that a dynamical system should minimize some quantity, i.e., that the equations of motion should arise as critical points of some action functional.
-This action is a quantity depending in principle on both the dependent and independent variables, and finding a minimum, or more generally a critical point, specifies a path followed by the dependent variable.
-The condition that specifies this path is the Euler-Lagrange equation.
+It is an idea going back to the early 1700s that a physical system should minimize some quantity representing the work done by that system, i.e., in modern language, that the equations of motion of the corresponding dynamical system should arise as critical points of some action functional.
+This action is a quantity depending in principle on both the dependent and independent variables, and finding a minimum, or more generally a critical point, specifies a path expressed in terms of the dependent variable as a function of the independent (time-)variable.
+The condition, obtained by variational calculus, that specifies this path is the Euler--Lagrange (EL) equation.

-A discrete calculus of variations was first developed outside the scope of integrable systems in the 1970s by Cadzow \cite{Cad1970}, Logan \cite{Log1973} and later Maeda \cite{Mae1980,Mae1981,Mae1982}.
-Cadzow's original motivation was the use of the digital computer in modern systems and the solution of control problems, and it became clear that the formulation of a discrete calculus of variations was important for numerical methods, in optimization and engineering problems.
-In the discrete realm instead of the action being an integral of a Lagrangian, it is a sum over the independent variable(s).
+A discrete calculus of variations, i.e., where the independent variable takes on discrete or integer values, was first developed outside the scope of integrable systems in the 1970s by Cadzow~\cite{Cad1970}, Logan~\cite{Log1973} in the context of control theory, and later for dynamical systems by Maeda~\cite{Mae1980,Mae1981,Mae1982}.
+Cadzow's original motivation was the use of the digital computer in modern systems and the solution of control problems, and it became clear that the formulation of a~discrete calculus of variations was important for numerical methods, in optimization and engineering problems.
+In the discrete realm instead of the action being an integral of a Lagrangian function over the time-variable, it is here a sum over the independent discrete variable.

-In the case of multidimensionally consistent systems, we are able to embed the system in a higher-dimensional space, with compatible systems living in each subspace.
-Indeed, we may have an infinite number of compatible systems in an infinite number of dimensions, and we do not need to restrict to any particular subspace; we could have a system following a path through an arbitrary number of dimensions.
-So we now have to consider not only the path taken by the dependent variable(s) with respect to the independent variable(s), but also the path through this space of independent variables.
-Then it is natural to ask that the action be critical with respect to a change in the path of independent variables.
+A modern notion of integrability for higher-dimensional systems, i.e., systems described by partial differential equations (PDEs) or partial difference equations (P$\Delta$Es) is that of multidimensional consistency, cf., e.g.,~\cite{HietJoshNij16}.
+In the case of multidimensionally consistent systems, we are able to embed the system in a higher-dimensional space, with compatible systems of equations defined in each subspace of dimensionality corresponding to the number of independent variables of the given equation.
+In general, we may have an infinite number of compatible systems in an infinite number of dimensions, and we do not need to restrict ourselves to any particular subspace.
+Furthermore, we could even have a~system following a path through an arbitrary number of dimensions.
+In that case we have to consider not only the path taken by the dependent variable(s) with respect to the independent variable(s), but also the path through this space of independent variables.
+Then it is natural to ask that the action be critical with respect to changes in the path in the space of independent variables.